More wild weather: Tornado strikes New Plymouth

 A police spokeswoman said there were no reports of injury "but the person is a little shook up as you can imagine".

+A spokesman for NZ Fire and Emergency said they were called to Paraite Rd after reports that a tornado had hit a building.
+One person suffered moderate injuries as a result.

+Firefighters were also sent to a house in Henwood Rd after part of a roof was ripped off the building.

 There are also reports of powerlines down in parts of the city.
+Electricity is out to more than 800 properties in the area.

 Police and emergency crews have been called to State Highway 3 after reports a car had been hit by a trampoline near the Golf Course Lane.